 If you’re looking for tools to help you implement Scrum methodology, there are plenty of choices.
 We’ve compared some of these platforms with others in our face-off articles.
 Take a look at Trello vs. Jira or Wrike vs. Basecamp to see how they did.

 All the tools we’ve mentioned are free or have a free trial, so try them all and see which fits your team best.
-There’s plenty of other software available, so browse our project management software reviews to see what you can find.

 If you’ve used any of these tools to help implement Scrum methodology, please share your thoughts in the comments.
 Thanks for reading.